-Stock market today: Asian shares mostly lower, tracking Wall Street retreat
+Stock market today: World shares mixed after Wall Street retreat

 He added that “with central banks in the mood to dish out inflation pain these days, investors may need to see some positive inflation data convergence to narrow the wide disparity between the Federal Reserve and the market’s forward inflation expectations before breaking fresh higher ground on U.S. stocks.”

-The U.S. stock market took a step back following many steps forward on hopes the economy can avoid a recession and inflation is easing enough for the Fed to stop raising interest rates soon.
+Markets have been buoyed by speculation that inflation is easing enough for the Fed to stop raising interest rates soon.
 A frenzy around artificial intelligence has also vaulted a select group of tech stocks to huge gains.

 Those hopes are battling against worries that the Fed will keep interest rates high for longer, which could grind down the economy.
 Some of the easiest improvements in year-over-year inflation will soon be passed, bringing tougher times for both the economy and financial markets.